 Council, with assistance from the Noosa community and koala experts, can continue to implement the Koala Conservation Plan.
 Here are some ways residents can help:

 - Always keep domestic animals in control at all times

 - When driving, be on the look-out for koalas, observe koala road signs and reduce driving speed in bushland areas and at dawn and dusk.

 - Protect koala food trees on properties and be involved with tree planting projects such as National Tree Day.

-Report any koala sightings to Council’s Customer Service 5329 6500.
+Report any koala sightings to Council’s Customer Service phone (07) 5329 6500.
 This information helps improve the accuracy of the studies.